TheCOBRALab/metabolicRelationships/README.md

 .
 The model is provided here: Models/AA_model Jahagirdar2019.xml.

 500 samples were generated using MATLAB (the program code is "Models/HealthyBaseline.m").
+The data generated for this project (as well as additional visualization of inferred networks) is available: [link](https://zenodo.org/records/17246740)

 -----
 Data Generation<br>